MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 ![mrlearning-appx](images\mrlearning-appx\Tutorial1-Section4-Step3-3.png)

-Count the no of renderers, in this case it is 10, enter the renderer size as 10 in the **ClippingSphereScript**.
+Count the number of renderers, in this case it is ten, enter the renderer size as ten in the **ClippingSphereScript**.

 ![mrlearning-appx](images\mrlearning-appx\Tutorial1-Section4-Step3-4.png)